-Join Bill Dill for an in-depth discussion in this video Pre-production planning, part of Cinematography 01: Narrative Fundamentals.
+Join Bill Dill for an in-depth discussion in this video Pre-production planning, part of Learning Cinematography: 1 Narrative Fundamentals.

 - In order for everyone involved with the film to tell the same story, careful planning before any shooting starts is essential.
 One of the reasons pre-production planning is important is because it's far more expensive and incredibly inefficient to make a movie without it.
 Think of all the wasted motion involved in making and remaking decisions on a set with a large crew and cast members standing by, waiting for a final decision about a crucial part of the movie.
 Filmmakers execute ideas of the story on the set, but they make those decisions ahead of time.

 Pre-production is the time when the director articulates a vision of the story, and at that time they, along with their collaborators, make the decisions to make it possible to bring the story to life on the set.
 Every choice a cinematographer makes follows from that statement of vision.
 From the director, camera body, lens choice, lighting styles, all of these are effected by that vision.
 The role of the cinematographer is to be the director's advisor for visual storytelling.